What's this all about?

 please take this 20 second poll.

-This app helped me a lot, how can I help?
+This app is awesome, how can I help?

 Small donations are very welcome!
 It'll help motivate me to add new features and keep the site running